salman-farooq-sh/2fa/README.md

 ## Prerequisites for this tutorial

-Before starting, make sure you have a recent version of the following installed and set up:
+Before we start, make sure you have a recent version of the following installed and set up:

 1. Node.js
 2. MongoDB